-On day 1, mice were habituated to the stationary Rotarod for 2 minutes.
-This was immediately followed by a trial where rotation was programmed to rise from 4-40rpm in 300 seconds.
-After a 30-minute intertrial interval (ITI), a second trial was performed, followed by another ITI and third trials.
+Accelerating rotarod.
+On day 1, mice were habituated to the stationary rotarod for 2 minutes.
+This was immediately followed by a trial where rotation was programmed to rise from 4 to 40 rpm in 300 seconds.
+After a 30-minute intertrial interval (ITI), a second trial was performed, followed by another ITI and a third trial.
 Three additional trials were performed on the next 2 consecutive days, for a total of 9 trials.
-A trial was terminated when a mouse fell, made one complete revolution while hanging onto the rod, or after 300s.
+A trial was terminated when a mouse fell, made 1 complete revolution while hanging onto the rod, or after 300 seconds.
 Latency to fall (time stayed until falling or riding the rod for a single revolution) was determined.
-Learning rate was calculated as followed: learning rate = (Trial 9 latency to fall - Trial 1 latency to fall)/8, 8 is the number of inter-trial intervals in this study.
+Learning rate was calculated as followed: learning rate = (Trial 9 latency to fall - Trial 1 latency to fall)/8, where 8 is the number of intertrial intervals in this study.

-Catwalk gait analysis

-In the Catwalk gait analysis assay, mice were placed on a meter-long illuminated glass plate walkway in a dark room.
-A high-speed video camera below the plate recorded the paw prints, as the mice traversed a 20cm section of the alley.
-The paw print footage was analyzed by CatWalk XT program (Noldus,
+Catwalk gait analysis.
+In the catwalk gait analysis assay, mice were placed on a meter-long illuminated glass plate walkway in a dark room.
+A high-speed video camera below the plate recorded the paw prints, as the mice traversed a 20 cm section of the alley.
+The paw print footage was analyzed by CatWalk XT program (Noldus).